Customers are the backbone of your eCommerce business. For every eCommerce store owner, the primary goal is to earn profits by maximizing sales.

 Facebook has 2.45 billion users.
-Brands who create business pages, post regular posts, and run FB ads get an amazing level of engagement.
+Brands that create business pages, post regular posts and run FB ads get an amazing level of engagement.

 In fact, you can sell your products on FB Marketplace and FB Shop if that pleases you.
 However, as far as engagement is concerned, FB is amazing to catch the eyes of the people.

 Though there are not as many Instagram users as compared FB – 1 billion monthly active users – the engagement rate of Instagram is way too higher than Facebook.

 People of all generations are crazy about Instagram, especially the young and millennials.
 A record shows that more than 8.95 million photos and videos are posted on Instagram daily.

 You can’t deny this powerful tool if you want to increase customer engagement in eCommerce.
 With features like Instagram reels, Instagram Live Shopping, Instagram Ads, and even the usual posts and videos are great to increase eCommerce customer engagement.

 I’d highly recommend that you be consistent with posting over Instagram and you’d realize that bringing in customer engagement in eCommerce is a breeze!